AdaCore/training_material/courses/fundamentals_of_ada/mini_projects/cinema/README.md

 # Updating the question / answer code

-Since, the question code is extracted from the answers code using adacut.py (present in this repository).
-You will need to update the code from the `template/` directory then use the `build.sh` script to generate the `src/` and `answers/` directories.
+Since, the question code is extracted from the answers code using adacut (installed from pip) You will need to update the code from the `template/` directory then use the `build.sh` script to generate the `src/` and `answers/` directories.